 Tenant Screening & Lease Contract Challenges with Illegal Immigrants

 All of the above are reasons to run tenant screening reports with every single rental application.
 Run a full credit report, nationwide criminal background check, nationwide eviction history report and an identity verification.

 Illegal immigrants will probably not be visible on any of these records.
 Does that mean they will be a bad tenant?

 Not at all, but it makes it harder to know.
 It’s difficult to vet someone who doesn’t exist on paper, with no past, no records of prior performance.

 And then there’s the language barrier.
 Immigrants in the U.S. illegally are much less likely than their legal counterparts to speak English, making communication a challenge from the very start.

-In some states, landlords may face foreign-language lease requirements.
-For example, in California if the lease terms were negotiated in another language, the landlord or property manager must provide copies of the lease in that language, plus an English copy.
+In some states, landlords may face foreign-language lease contract requirements.
+For example, in California if the lease terms were negotiated in another language, the landlord or property manager must provide copies of the lease contract in that language, plus an English copy.

-Anecdotally, there are widespread accounts of illegal immigrants squeezing extra residents into rental properties, beyond those listed on the lease agreement.
+Anecdotally, there are widespread accounts of illegal immigrants squeezing extra residents into rental properties, beyond those listed on the lease contract.
 More occupants mean more wear and tear on the rental property.
 It also means non-screened, unapproved adults living in your rental, unbeknownst to you.

 These accounts are impossible to substantiate with hard data – by their nature, these households are undocumented.
 But the advantages of leasing to illegal immigrants also hinges on anecdotal evidence; the knife cuts both ways.